mem48/geocompr/main.md

 africa_wgs = world[world$continent == "Africa", ]
 ```

-To further set-up the input data, we will reproject the data to the coordinate reference system (CRS) 32630 (it's EPSG code, explained in Chapter 6):
+To further prepare the input data, we will reproject the data to the coordinate reference system (CRS) 32630, its EPSG code (explained in Chapter 6):

 ```r
 africa = st_transform(africa_wgs, crs = 32630)
 ```

+We can also use the `[` operator for *Spatial* subsetting.
-*Spatial* subsetting in base R use the same method as attribute subsetting, except *another spatial object* is placed inside the square brackets in the place of an `integer` or `logical` vector.
+The difference is that we use *another spatial object* inside the square brackets instead of an `integer` or `logical` vector.
 This is a concise and consistent syntax, as shown in the next code chunk.
 Let's test it with a hypothetical scenario: we want to subset all countries within 20 degrees of the point where the equator (where latitude = 0 degrees) intersects the prime meridian (longitude = 0 degrees), as illustrated in Figure \@ref(fig:globe).
 The subsetting object is created below.